 - Close the cover of your blower unit.

-If Replacing Your Furnace Filters Still Seems Too Difficult
+If Replacing Your Furnace Filter Still Seems Too Difficult...

 With loads of knowledge accumulated through countless years of experience, our HVAC techs will listen to you and act according to your needs.
 And through the courteous education they provide, you’ll develop a better relationship with your HVAC system.

-Remember – change your filters four times a year to keep your indoor air clean and your HVAC unit in good shape, and, more importantly, to save money!
+Remember – change your filters at least four times a year to keep your indoor air clean and your HVAC unit in good shape, and, more importantly, to save money!